-Any business owner that has accepted credit cards has probably come across First Data.
+Any business owner that has accepted credit cards has probably come across First Data, which has since been acquired by Fiserv.
 It’s one of the largest processors in the world, and has been around for over 50 years.

-Of the two companies, First Data is somewhat more restrictive in your machine choices.
-While the First Data platform supports universal machines such as Ingenico and Verifone, the First Data corporate office will not reprogram universal terminals.
-(However, First Data resellers will.)
+Of the two companies, First Data /Fiserv is somewhat more restrictive in your machine choices.
+While the platform supports universal machines such as Ingenico and Verifone, the corporate office will not reprogram universal terminals.
+(However, some Fiserv / First Data resellers will.)

-Instead, First Data heavily pushes its two selective lines: the FD line of equipment and Clovers.
+Instead, the company heavily pushes its two selective lines: the FD line of equipment and Clovers.

 First Data’s Options

 The FD line, which includes popular machines like the FD130, is reprogrammable.
-(Including by First Data corporate.)
+(Including by First Data / Fiserv corporate.)
 Clovers, which include the Mini, Mobile, Flex, and Station, cannot be reprogrammed.
 In that sense, they are closer to proprietary than universal.
-However, because many resellers on the First Data platform can sell you a Clover to use on the First Data platform, we’re still considering them selective and not proprietary.
+However, because many resellers on the platform can sell you a Clover to use on that platform, we’re still considering them selective and not proprietary.

 Just keep in mind that when you purchase a Clover, you can only use it with the processing company from whom you purchase it.
 If you want to switch processors down the road, you’ll need to purchase new equipment, even if you switch to a processor that runs on First Data’s platform and supports Clovers.

-Total System Services (TSYS) is also one of the largest processors and has been around for many years, but doesn’t have quite the same name recognition as First Data.
+Total System Services (TSYS) is also one of the largest processors and has been around for many years, but doesn’t have quite the same name recognition as First Data / Fiserv.
 However, of the two, it’s a little more flexible when it comes to processing equipment.

-Unlike First Data, TSYS corporate will reprogram universal terminals.
+Unlike First Data / Fiserv, TSYS corporate will reprogram universal terminals.
 For example, if you already own an Ingenico model that TSYS supports, you can switch over to TSYS and keep using that machine.
 TSYS resellers will also reprogram universal equipment.

 However, TSYS does have its own selective line that it prefers: Vital.
 The Vital line is roughly equivalent to First Data’s Clover line.
 Both have countertop machines, mobile readers, and full POS systems.
 Also, like Clover, Vital systems cannot be reprogrammed.
 When you purchase one, its use is limited to the processing company from whom you purchase it.
 That means that you’ll want to be sure you plan to stick with the processor you choose for awhile if you plan to buy a Vital system as your credit card equipment.